ARBORproject/arborproject.github.io/index.md

 Some starting points:

-* Join our Discord
+* Join our [Discord](https://discord.gg/3k6wnyk5)!
+We are using NDIF's server - once you join, look for channels related to Arbor.
-* Add your name and your interests to this "people" page
+* Add your name and your interests to the wiki [People page](https://github.com/Arbor1/Arbor/wiki/People)
-* If you have an "open problem" or specific question, please add it to the central list.
+* If you have an "open problem" or specific question, please add it to the [Research Questions](https://github.com/Arbor1/Arbor/wiki/Research-Questions) list.
 If you can think of specific experiments that would help resolve the question, please add those too!
-* If you're looking for ways to dive in and help, take a look at our open projects list.
+* If you're looking for ways to dive in and help, the [Research Questions](https://github.com/Arbor1/Arbor/wiki/Research-Questions) list is a good place to start.
 And if there's a specific experiment you plan to execute, please add a note that you're working on it.
-* If you have finished work, or a paper on arxiv people might be interested in, please publicize it on Discord, and add a link on the wiki.
+* If you have finished work, or know of a paper on arxiv people might be interested in, please publicize it on Discord, and add a link to the [Bibliography](https://github.com/Arbor1/Arbor/wiki/Bibliography).

-If there's an open question that is seeing activity, we encourage you to create a dedicated wiki page for discussion and coordination.

 ### A note on authorship